 The Milwaukee Public school district currently has approximately 160 school options, including 19 in the 1,000 top high schools in the US News & World Report of 2022.

-Crime is a serious concern!
+Cons: Crime is a serious concern!

-No city is crime free.
+No city is crime-free.
 But some cities are worse than others in this regard, including Milwaukee.

 A crime report from Crime Grade gave a D+ rating to Milwaukee in terms of security.
 This rating depicts the protection offered in a city.
 Compared to other US cities, Milwaukee could fare better in terms of safety.

-- Bay View
+• Bay View

-- Walker’s Point
+• Walker’s Point

-- East Town
+• East Town

-Milwaukee has Boreal Winters!
+Con: Milwaukee has Boreal Winters!

 Milwaukee has plenty of sights, facilities, and outdoor activities.
 However, you need to get some extra winter apparel to get through the bitterly cold temperature of the city!

-As the temperature drops to -10 to -15, and the average annual snowfall is up to 46.9 inches, Residents often complain about shoveling snow and extra cold temperatures.
-Before moving to Milwaukee, you must prepare yourself to endure the mean temperature of this area.
-Furthermore, the cold weather lasts a while since it starts in October and continues till April.
+As the temperature drops to -10 to -15, and the average annual snowfall is up to 46.9 inches, people often complain about shoveling snow and extra cold temperatures.

-Tough Road Conditions
+Con: Tough Road Conditions

 As the city is covered in snow for a better half of a year, roads in Milwaukee wear out sooner than roads in warmer cities.